hwilliford/Zoo2/README.md

 ## Project Structure
 - `Animal.h`: Header file containing the definition of the `Animal` class and a testing function to use the class functions.
 - `Cow.h` : Example files demonstrating the creation of a `Cow` class that inherits from the `Animal` class.
+A Cow IS-A Animal.
 - `main.cpp`: A sample main program that showcases how to use the `testAnimal` and `testCow` functions.
 - `README.md`: This file provides an overview of the project and instructions for use.